HungryTurtleCode/htc_website/_posts/2016-01-03-jquery-keyboard-events-part-2.md

 Let&#8217;s now get back to the object we created earlier.
 Inside that object we want to create a method that will initialise our application &#8211; let&#8217;s call it init();

 Inside this method, we want to call all the methods we need to get our app started.
 Namely, we will need to call a method to cache the DOM and call a method to bind all these elements to the events we want to monitor (play, pause, keyup and keydown).
-I will also add a further method to set the volume like we did in the [previous part](https://hungryturtlecode.com/tutorials/jquery-keyboard-events/).
+I will also add a further method to set the volume like we did in the [previous part]({{site.url}}/tutorials/jquery-keyboard-events/).

+{% highlight javascript linenos %}
-<pre class="lang:js decode:true" title="Our Object with Init method">var doubleSided = {
+var doubleSided = {
   init: function(){
     this.cacheDom();
     this.setVolume();
     this.bindEvents();
   }
-};</pre>
+};
+{% endhighlight %}

 To create methods, we simply type the name of the method followed by a colon &#8211; then the function you want.
 Note you can also create object properties (which are like variables within the object) in this same manner. <span class="lang:js decode:true crayon-inline ">property: &#8220;variable&#8221;</span> would be valid.